 - The area treated and the product volume used match for each field

-Growers should use designated filling sites for filling hoppers in each field, which can easily be checked for spillages.
+Use designated filling sites for filling hoppers in each field, which can easily be checked for spillages.

 Small spillages should be buried immediately ensuring no granules are left on the surface.

-Transfer the granules to the original container or an empty container that originally held the same product.
+In the case of a larger spillage, transfer the granules to the original container or an empty container that originally held the same product.
 The container should be in good condition and with an undamaged label.
 Access the container by removing the valve and undoing the clamp (or tie seals) around the neck.

-If an original product container is not available, transfer the spilled granules into a suitable, larger container clearly labeled with the product name and the hazard classification and risk and safety phrases shown on the product label.
+If an original product container is not available, transfer the spilled granules into a suitable, larger container clearly labelled with the product name and the hazard classification and risk and safety phrases shown on the product label.

-- Nemathorin call Syngenta 0800 1696058;
+- Nemathorin call Syngenta: 0800 1696058